sparkflows/sparkflows-docs/docs/databricks/superset-databricks.rst

 Installing Superset and Connecting with Databricks
 ==================================================

 Superset enables powerful Visualizations.
+Superset can connect with Databricks clusters and display data from Tables in Databricks.

 Installing Superset
 -------------------

-Just ensure that superset machine should have python with version 3.6.0+
+Ensure that Superset machine has python 3.6.0+ installed on it.

 Steps involved in installing apache superset (centos7)
 -------------